ADHD & Other Assessments

 - If a diagnosis cannot be substantiated by an accepted means, a referral to participate in the LD screening will be made.

-- If a diagnosis can be substantiated by accepted means, but updated information is needed in order to fulfil the request of the client, a referral to participate in the LD screening process will be made.
+- If a diagnosis can be substantiated by accepted means, but updated information is needed in order to fulfill the request of the client, a referral to participate in the LD screening process will be made.

 General Mental Health Screenings/Assessments